 Understand Requirements Before Visiting Derecktor Shipyards

-All companies engaged in business at Derecktor Ft.
-Pierce, regardless of their billing status, must provide our offices with Certificates of Insurance showing Derecktor Ft.
-Pierce, LLC as the certificate holder including: address and identify Derecktor as an additional insured.
+All companies engaged in business at Derecktor of Florida, regardless of their billing status, must provide our offices with Certificates of Insurance showing Derecktor of Florida, Inc. as the certificate holder including: address and identify Derecktor as an additional insured.

 Minimum Subcontractor Insurance Coverage Requirements